Unfairz/appx/README.md

 -----

-# [checkbox:checked] 1.
+[x] 1.
 Use ansible to automate package installation and put the system in a "ready" state for deployments.
   - system update
   - system upgrade
   - qemu-kvm qemu-img virt-manager libvirt libvirt-python libvirt-client virt-install virt-viewer bridge-utils